solana-mobile/solana-mobile-doc-site/docs/android-native/mwa_integration.md

 This page is a work in progress.
 More content is being worked on and will being added soon!
 :::

 The Mobile Wallet Adapter Client Library is an implementation of the Mobile Wallet Adapter protocol.
-It provides a library of classes and methods to connect your DApp to a wallet app and communicate through a series of requests.
+It provides a library of classes and methods to connect your dApp to a wallet app and communicate through a series of requests.

 ### SDK overview

-The `clientlib` library ([Javadoc reference](https://www.javadoc.io/doc/com.solanamobile/mobile-wallet-adapter-clientlib/latest/index.html)) provides implementation of the Mobile Wallet Adapter protocol and contains core classes of the protocol.
+#### clientlib-ktx

-The Kotlin library `clientlib-ktx` ([Javadoc reference](https://www.javadoc.io/doc/com.solanamobile/mobile-wallet-adapter-clientlib-ktx/latest/com/solana/mobilewalletadapter/clientlib/package-summary.html)) is a wrapper of `client-lib` provides a simple API that allows DApps to `transact` and send requests to wallet apps.
+`clientlib-ktx` ([Javadoc reference](https://www.javadoc.io/doc/com.solanamobile/mobile-wallet-adapter-clientlib-ktx/latest/com/solana/mobilewalletadapter/clientlib/package-summary.html)) is an implementation of the Mobile Wallet Adapter protocol and it provides an API that allows dApps to `transact` and send requests to wallet apps.
+This is our recommended library for dApp development and it will be covered in this guide.

+#### clientlib

+`clientlib` ([Javadoc reference](https://www.javadoc.io/doc/com.solanamobile/mobile-wallet-adapter-clientlib/latest/index.html)) is library that provides a Java implementation of the Mobile Wallet Adapter protocol.
+It provides the same function as `clientlib-ktx`.

-This integration guide will teach you how to integrate a DApp with these libraries to enable wallet signing and sending services.
+This integration guide will teach you how to integrate an app with these libraries to enable wallet signing and sending services.

 ### What you will learn
 - How to connect a wallet with `transact`.